michaeljoyner/run-happy/source/_posts/the-final-countdown.md

 slug: the-final-countdown
 date: 2024-10-17
 categories: "Marathon"
 intro: "The day is almost upon us, and the lead up has been anything but easy going.
-Angry bees and infuriating viruses have tried their best, but nothing will stop me from getting on thast starting line, and giving it my best."
+Angry bees and infuriating viruses have tried their best, but nothing will stop me from getting on that starting line, and giving it my best."
 og_image: "https://res.cloudinary.com/dy6grlu8z/image/upload/v1729153512/tlkbj4be0lizqw9bigv9.jpg"
 ---